UK Student Loan Guide (Plan 1, 2, 3, 4 & 5)

 The Write-Off

-Loans are written off after a set number of years from the April you were first due to repay: 25 years for Plan 1 (post-2006 loans), 30 years for Plan 2 and Plan 3, and 40 years for Plan 5.
+Loans are written off after a set number of years from the April you were first due to repay: 25 years for Plan 1 (post-2006 loans), 30 years for Plan 2, Plan 3 and Plan 4, and 40 years for Plan 5.
 Any remaining balance is cancelled regardless of how much is outstanding.

 This is important context because if you are not projected to repay in full before the write-off date, any voluntary overpayment would reduce a balance that would otherwise have been cancelled.
 It does not change the amount collected through payroll.